DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforeeditend_event.md

 ### Description

-@short: fires before editing of a cell is finished
+@short: Fires before editing of a cell is finished

 ### Usage